hehe100596/dp_app/frontend/README.md

 ## Important Note

-In order for backend to work properly, ".env" file with additional info needs to be provided.
+In order for frontend to work properly, ".env" file with additional info needs to be provided.

 ## Available Scripts